 American cockroaches feed on a variety of foods, with an apparent preference for decaying organic matter.
 The adults can survive two or three months food-free but only one month without water.

 American cockroaches: unsanitary invaders

-American cockroaches feed upon a myriad of materials such as bakery products, cheese, beer, leather, starch found in bookbindings, hair, glue, manuscripts, dead animals, flakes of dried skin, soiled clothes items, plant materials, glossy paper with starch sizing and much more.
+American cockroaches feed upon a myriad of materials such as bakery products, cheese, beer, leather, starch found in bookbindings, hair, glue, dead animals, flakes of dried skin, soiled clothes items, plant materials, paper and much more.

 The most paramount aspect of cockroach damage derives from their habit of feeding and harboring in damp and unsanitary places like sewers, garbage disposals, bathrooms, kitchens, and indoor storage containers and facilities.
 Filth from these sources is spread by cockroaches to food items and supplies, dishes, utensils and food preparation surfaces.
 They contaminate far more food than they can consume.

 American cockroaches, and cockroaches in general, produce odorous secretions that can affect the flavor of various foods.
 Disease-producing organisms such as bacteria, protozoa as well as viruses have been found in cockroach bodies.
 Various forms of gastroenteritis (food poisoning, dysentery, diarrhea, etc.) appear to be the principal diseases transmitted by cockroaches.